 In early June CSOFT International released a new terminology management system designed to help both website hosts and viewers to accurately and efficiently express and understand terms online.
 Providing instantaneous access to TermWiki’s massive and ever-growing database, TermWiki Widget has answered the prayers of one avid terminologist and TermWiki user in particular.
 Below, Maria Pia Montoro shares with us her views on online terminology management and collaboration, and just how TermWiki Widget has made it all easier.

 Maria Pia Montoro was born in Rome, Italy.
-Maria has earned a degree in Modern Literatures, a Master’s in Journalistic Translation and a certification in Terminology Management.
+Maria has earned a degree in Modern Literatures, a Master’s in Journalistic Translation and a certification in using Terminology Management System.
 She currently works as a web content editor for the European Commission website Together against Trafficking in Human Beings.
 Previously she spent six months at the Terminology Coordination Unit of the European Parliament as a terminologist.

-Her enthusiastic passion for terminology is noticeable in her work as a web cosmonaut exploring neologisms, buzzwords, terminology, linguistics and more.
+Her enthusiastic passion for using terminology management systems is noticeable in her work as a web cosmonaut exploring neologisms, buzzwords, terminology, linguistics and more.
 All her discoveries and musings can be found on her blog WordLo.

 How do you mainly use TermWiki?

 Maria: Recently, I have been using TermWiki to create glossaries and share my terminology management system tips.
 I like being able to receive comments from people who collaborated with me.
 I also wanted to have my glossary visible on my blog to share, and as I said in my email, there was previously no easy way for me to do this.
 That’s why I asked TermWiki, which at the time seemed like the only platform that could provide me with a solution.
 Turns out you guys were already in the process of creating such a tool!
 I think this is really what the world needs: to improve the sharing of terminology.